SebastianSosa/ANTs/README.md

 # Installation
 To install the package in R:

+    1. Install R 4.0.0 at least
-    1. For :
+    2. For :
          a.
 Windows users, install Rtools at https://cran.r-project.org/bin/windows/Rtools/
          b.
 Mac users, install Xcode from the Mac App Store.
          c.
 Linux users, install a compiler and various development libraries (details vary across different flavors of Linux).

-    2. Install R package devtool with the following command: install.packages("devtools")
+    3. Install R package devtool with the following command: install.packages("devtools")

-    3. Install ANTs with the following command: devtools::install_github("SebastianSosa/ANTs")
+    4. Install ANTs with the following command: devtools::install_github("SebastianSosa/ANTs")

 # Vignette